Overview of the Room Selection Process

 Determine if you'll be part of a group

 - If you are part of a group, select a group leader who will register your group.

-- If you are not part of a group, sign up for Final Selection from March 26 - 29, 2021.
+- If you are not part of a group, sign up for Final Selection.
 For Final Selection you will give your top 3 preferences on where you would like to live, and will have the opportunity to give specific information if you so wish.
 In the middle of June, you will be informed of your assignment.